 Bucking that trend, Ridley’s new Forza R45-19C wheelset is built entirely around a machine-woven carbon fiber rim.
 These rims are said to eliminate excess material and, more importantly, deliver consistent performance wheel-after-wheel.

 Further, Ridley has sourced these rims with venerable DT Swiss hubs and Sapim CX Ray bladed spokes.
 The entire package is made and assembled in Europe.
-Knowing that the rims were woven in Germany, I actually suspect that they are manufactured by renowned carbon experts at Schmolke Carbon.
-Tapping into their expertise here is a good thing, in my opinion, as they are some of the foremost carbon experts in the world.
+Knowing that the rims were woven in Germany, I initially suspected that they were manufactured by the renowned carbon experts at Schmolke Carbon.
+As it turns out, that is not the case, but Ridley has partnered with another German composites company who is building these rims.

 Ride quality and performance

 Carbon clinchers these days follow a similar shape.
 The snub nosed profile has been proven fast and wind-resistant.
 Depths and actual profile details vary, but the general philosophy is the same.
 With the R45-19C’s, you get a snub inner profile matched to a more angled sidewall.
 This curvature does offer a wide outer width for aerodynamics but, in practice, it also sheds crosswinds quite well.